Emotion-Image Therapy (EIT): How Imagery Techniques Aid Emotional Healing

 • Transforming Negative Imagery

 Transformation is a central part of EIT.
 Individuals are encouraged to change negative or distressing images into more positive or manageable forms.
-This exercise symbolizes reclaiming control over their emotional experience and reframing it in a healthier way.
+This exercise symbolizes reclaiming control over their emotional experience and resolving inner conflicts through guided experiences with the help of a therapist.

 Example: